Preservation Act 1

+Reception

-Preservation Act 1 did not sell well (peaking on the Billboard 200 at No. 177).
-However, it was well received by many critics at the time.
-A review in Rolling Stone by Ken Barnes was critical of Ray Davies' "tendency toward vaudevillian excess," but overall he rated Preservation as a "highly listenable, enjoyable album."
+Preservation Act 1 was well received by many critics at the time.
+A review in Rolling Stone by Ken Barnes was critical of Ray Davies' "tendency toward vaudevillian excess", but overall he rated Preservation as a "highly listenable, enjoyable album".
 Barnes singled out "Sitting in the Midday Sun" as a "wistfully irresistible" number and labeled "One of the Survivors" the Kinks' "best outright rocker" in years.
 Gary Lucas, reviewing Preservation Act 1 for Zoo World, also had high praise for the work, stating: "Dare I say it is one of the nicest albums to be released this year (if not the best)?
 Of course I will."
 Focusing on the musical theater aspects of the LP, Barbara Charone ranked the album as one of the "most impressive" of the Kinks' career.

+However, it did not sell well peaking on the Billboard 200 at No. 177.

 Some more recent reviews of Preservation Act 1 have been sympathetic to its theatrical ambitions, such as AllMusic's Stephen Thomas Erlewine, who declared "Sweet Lady Genevieve" to be the "real candidate for Davies' forgotten masterpiece".

+Re-release

-The 1991 CD reissue on Rhino was a 2-CD set combining Preservation Act 1 with its 1974 follow-up Preservation Act 2.
-It contained one bonus track ("Preservation") and an extended mix of "Money & Corruption/I Am Your Man", featuring an extra instrumental break.
+The 1991 CD reissue on Rhino was a 2-CD set combining Preservation Act 1 with its 1974 follow-up Preservation Act 2 under the title Preservation: A Play in Two Acts.
+It featured an extended mix of "Money & Corruption/I Am Your Man" with an extra instrumental break and one bonus track, non-album single "Preservation".

-The 1998 CD reissue of Preservation Act 1 on Velvel includes the single versions of "Preservation" and "One of the Survivors", neither of which is available on the original vinyl release.
+The 1998 CD reissue of Preservation Act 1 on Velvel included additional bonus track, the single versions of "One of the Survivors".